PJUllrich/ogi/README.md

 ### 1. The Typst Template

 LLMs are pretty good at generating those and you can test them quickly on [typst.app/play](https://typst.app/play/)

+Make sure that your markup follows the best-practices of OpenGraph Images which are:

+- Dimensions of ideally `1200x630`
+- No more than `5MB`
+- A bit of filled margin at the edges to prevent cropping of text

 ### 2. The Phoenix Controller and Route